 Why Is Peter Zieve Running?

 I enjoy meeting, interacting with and improving the lives of the people of Mukilteo.
 I want to get to know all of you and I am excited to serve.
 I hardly ever leave Mukilteo.
 My thirty-nine years of running a business indicate that I have much to offer.
-Electroimpact has over six hundred employees and Mukilteo has about seventy.
+Electroimpact has over six hundred employees and Mukilteo has about one hundred.
 Read my positions on this web page and let me know which ones you agree with and which ones you don’t.
 At the kickoff barbecue on June 23 I invited all of Mukilteo to my house using Facebook advertising.
 I purchased this house in 2007.
 I told the story of how I first discovered and moved to Mukilteo in 1992.
 I have enjoyed working for Electroimpact every year from 1986 until 2019.
 There is no job I would rather have than an engineer at Electroimpact and no place I would rather be than Mukilteo.
 If I don’t succeed this cycle you can count on me to be back in two years because I enjoy it, every step of the way.

 PETER ZIEVE BEFORE MUKILTEO